alarm-redist/tinytiger/cran-comments.md

 ## Downstream dependencies

-I ran checks on PL94171, the downstream dependency of `tinytiger` and saw no issues.
+* I ran checks on `PL94171`, the downstream dependency of `tinytiger`, and saw no issues.